redpen-cc/redpen-doc/source/format.rst

 Bulleted Lists
 ^^^^^^^^^^^^^^^

-To make a bullted list, start a line with a "asterrisks". the lists are nested with the heading spaces.
+To make a bullted list, start a line with a "asterrisks" or "hypens".
+The lists are nested with the heading spaces.
+The following is a example of bulleted list with asterrisks.

 .. code-block:: none